 Surveyors Hut is a very social place, partly due to the outdoor barbecues, partly due to the excitement everyone is feeling, and partly because a lot of people bring wine, and big meals to enjoy because of the short hike.

 We cooked up some sausages and ended up playing card games with a couple of young hikers until about 9pm.
-A perfect way to end day one.
+A perfect way to end day one of the Three Capes Track.

 Day 2 – Surveyors Hut to Munro Hut